sencha/code-guidelines/Maintainable_JavaScript.md

 > *"Have a problem and you think RegEx is the solution?
 Now you have 2 problems."* (anonymous joke)

-Regular expressions are very powerful but can be confusing -- therefore you need to do everything in your power to keep them maintainable.
+Regular expressions are very powerful but can be confusing -- therefore keeping them maintainable is a high priority.

 Don't inline regular expressions; store them in a variable to improve readability and [performance](http://jsperf.com/caching-regex-objects/15), and always add comments to explain their purpose.